Quick Answer

 Frequently Asked Questions

-What are the main types of mortgage loans available to home buyers in 2026?
+What are the main types of mortgage loans available to home buyers?

-The eight main types of mortgage loans are conventional loans, fixed-rate mortgages, adjustable-rate mortgages (ARMs), high-balance loans, jumbo mortgages, VA loans, reverse mortgages, and FHA loans.
+The eight main types are conventional loans, fixed-rate mortgages, adjustable-rate mortgages (ARMs), high-balance loans, jumbo mortgages, VA loans, reverse mortgages, and FHA loans.
 Each serves a different borrower profile based on credit score, income, military service, age, and the purchase price of the home.

-The conforming loan limit for a single-family home in most U.S. counties is $806,500 in 2026, as set by the Federal Housing Finance Agency (FHFA).
-In designated high-cost areas, the limit can be as high as $1,209,750.
-Loans exceeding these limits are classified as jumbo mortgages and do not qualify for purchase by Fannie Mae or Freddie Mac.
+The conforming loan limit for a single-family home in most U.S. counties is $726,200, as set by the Federal Housing Finance Agency (FHFA).
+In designated high-cost areas, the limit can reach up to $1,089,300.
+Loans exceeding these limits are classified as jumbo mortgages and are not eligible for purchase by Fannie Mae or Freddie Mac.

-The minimum credit score (FICO Score) required depends on the loan type.
+The minimum credit score required depends on the loan type.
 FHA loans accept scores as low as 580 with a 3.5% down payment.
 Conventional loans typically require a minimum score of 620, while jumbo mortgages often require 700 or higher.
-Lenders including Chase, Rocket Mortgage, and SoFi may have additional overlay requirements above federal minimums.
+Individual lenders may set their own requirements above those federal minimums, so checking with multiple lenders is worthwhile.

 What is the difference between a fixed-rate mortgage and an adjustable-rate mortgage?

-A fixed-rate mortgage locks in the same interest rate for the entire loan term, providing predictable monthly payments.
-An adjustable-rate mortgage (ARM) starts with a fixed rate for an initial period — typically 5, 7, or 10 years — and then adjusts periodically based on a market index such as SOFR.
-ARMs can offer lower initial payments but carry the risk of rate increases over time.
+A fixed-rate mortgage locks in the same interest rate for the entire loan term, giving you predictable monthly payments from start to finish.
+An adjustable-rate mortgage (ARM) starts with a fixed rate for an initial period, typically 5, 7, or 10 years, then adjusts periodically based on a market index such as SOFR.
+ARMs can offer lower initial payments but carry the risk of rate increases once the fixed period ends.

 Who qualifies for a VA loan?